OKKM-insights/OKKM.insights/.github/ISSUE_TEMPLATE/sup_meet.md

 ---
 name: Supervisor Meeting
 about: Create an agenda for team meetings with supervisors/stakeholders.
-title: 'Supervisor Meeting - Date'
+title: Supervisor Meeting - Date
-labels: 'meeting'
+labels: ''
 assignees: ''

 ---